Obituary of Helena K Lapchuk

 May Helen's soul dwell with the blessed.
 Memory eternal!

-To send flowers to the family of Helena Lapchuk, please visit Tribute Store
+To plant a tree in memory of Helena Lapchuk, please visit Tribute Store

 416 Bell Avenue, Raritan, NJ 08869